 There is no one-size-fits-all solution to inflation hedging - it depends on an investor's objectives, investment horizon and risk tolerance.

-Figure II-14a breaks down the inflation hedging properties of major asset classes across these three dimensions.
-For investors looking to generate a positive real return over a very long horizon, equities-especially if globally diversified-provide the best probability of beating inflation13.
+Figure II-16a breaks down the inflation-hedging properties of major asset classes across these three dimensions.
+For investors looking to generate a positive real return over a very long horizon, equities - especially non-local ones - provide the best probability of beating inflation17.
 Investors with a shorter investment horizon may prefer to maintain their purchasing power by matching inflation.
-To this end, traditional inflation hedges-such as inflation-linked bonds and commodities-are useful.
-These securities, however, can introduce a real return drag on the portfolio if held for extended periods.
-Furthermore, commodities also introduce high volatility and, from a Swiss investor's perspective, are exposed to exchange rate risk (unless properly hedged), which could be incongruent with a shorter investment horizon.
+To this end, traditional inflation hedges such as TIPS and commodities are useful.
+These securities, however, can introduce a real-return drag on the portfolio if they are held for extended periods.
+Commodities can also introduce high volatility, which could be incongruent with a shorter investment horizon.